 As mentioned in my previous blog, pedagogy plays an underrated part in your recovery.
 The Cornerstones Curriculum follows a four-stage pedagogy, known as the Four Cornerstones: Engage, Develop, Innovate and Express.
 This offers a clear direction for learning and engages children from the start, with each stage developing specific skills, knowledge and experience.
 The approach will provide structure during your recovery process, enabling deep work, collaboration, creative thinking, self-expression and efficacy.

 Children will need a rich vocabulary to help them get back on track and articulate what they have experienced.
-On Curriculum Maestro, teachers can access high quality lesson resources that are both visually inspiring and knowledge rich.
+On Curriculum Maestro, you can access a full curriculum in which we have identified and mapped out the key vocabulary for you, in a sequence, to help children build on their vocabulary over time.
+Each project has high-quality lesson resources that are both visually inspiring and knowledge-rich.
 Glossaries, word banks and vocabulary-rich texts encourage children to enjoy learning and practising new words.

 The curriculum is housed on an online system, Curriculum Maestro, which automatically links your content to a skills and knowledge framework.
 This is a great ally in your recovery, as it gives you the power to find out what the children have missed and what to do about it.